jsarnowski96/WebOrganizer/README.md

 [Licence](#licence)<br />

 ## Description
 Web Organizer allows you to add and modify notes with a simple title-body structure.
-Data is dynamically fetched from the database, so any changes made by you will be instantly visible.Starting from day 1 the app provides a set of very basic features, however I will be successively expanding it.
+Data is dynamically exchanged with the database, so any changes made by you will be instantly visible.
+Starting from day 1 the app provides a set of very basic features, however I will be successively expanding it.

 ## Architecture
 Web Organizer consists of several types of files performing different tasks.
 We can distinguish two basic types: